 Timing - Time taken for the script to execute, including Elapsed and CPU Time.

-An execution history gramp for the script shows Duration and Node data.
+An execution history graph for the script shows Duration and Node data.
 To see this information, select the Performance icon.

 You can select the Duration options to change the scale of the x-axis.